800 University WaySpartanburg, SC 293031-864-503-5000

-Why Specialize? / Finding Doctoral Programs in Rhetoric and Composition / Top Ranked Programs / Top Journals / Recent Research / Careers for English Majors
+Why Specialize? / Finding Doctoral Programs in Rhetoric and Composition / Top Ranked Programs / Timeline for Preparing for Graduate School / Top Journals / Recent Research / Careers for English Majors

 What is Rhetoric and Composition?